RACECAR-GU/lyrebird/internal/README.md

 As the representative to public key transform should be identical, this change is fully-backward compatible (though the non-upgraded side of the connection will still be trivially distinguishable from random).

-##### Maintainer's rant

-Honestly, it is possible to create a better obfuscation protocol than obfs4, and it's shelf-life expired years ago.
-No one should be using it for anything at this point, and no one should have been using it for anything for the past however many years since I first started telling people to stop using it.

-People should also have listened when I told them repeatedly that there are massive issues in the protocol.

- * Do not ask me questions about this.
- * Do not use it in other projects.
- * Do not use it in anything new.
- * Use a prime order group instead of this nonsense especially if you are doing something new.
- * All I want is to be left alone.